I've seen and read many perennial garden design books, but still I like Rodale's Illustrated Encyclopedia of Perennials best.

 Hayward tackles some of the most vexing problems homeowners struggle with: what to do about eyesores such as power lines and meter boxes, propane tanks, satellite dishes, leach fields and more.
 Organized by chapters on the main parts of the yard - front, side, back, courtyards and the areas between buildings and outbuildings such as sheds and garages – this a garden design book that offers creative solutions for many common problems.

-Canadian visitors, find this book at Amazon.ca: Your House, Your Garden: A Foolproof Approach to Garden Design
+Check this book out at Amazon.ca: Your House, Your Garden: A Foolproof Approach to Garden Design

-Go from Garden Design Books back to main page on Garden Design
+Go from Garden Design Books back to Garden Design